LukasProgram/LaneNet-Masterwork/lanenet-lane-detection-master/README.md

 ## Train a model
 #### Data Preparation
 As described above the data is generated based on the simulation program "Speed Dreams".
 In order to generate a dataset follow the steps in: [matlab-dataset](https://github.com/LukasProgram/LaneNet-Masterwork/tree/master/matlab-dataset).
+In our case, two datasets were created.
+The first was split into 200 training images, 50 validation images and 50 test images.
+The second dataset was split into 400 training images, 50 validation images and 50 test images.The first data set consists mainly of images with straight lanes.
+On the other hand, the second data set also contains images with curved lanes.
+Both datasets are available to download here [speed_dreams_dataset](https://nextcloud.os.in.tum.de/s/speed_dreams_dataset)

 After generating the dataset, move it to the data folder and use the following command to get a train.txt and a val.txt file.

 ```
 python3 generate_speedDreams_dataset.py
 --src_dir /data/
 ```

 The paths in the train.txt file indicate which images are taken for the training.
 The paths in the val.txt file indicate which images are taken for the validation process.
 The training samples are consist of three components.
-Moreover, a binary segmentation label file, a instance segmentation label file and the original image ate generated, which are requrired for the training process.
+Moreover, a binary segmentation label file, an instance segmentation label file, and the original image ate generated, which are required for the training process.
 The image size for training is scaled based on the value in the config file.

 The generate_speedDreams_dataset.py script can be also used to define the size of the validation set and to automatically create it instead of copying and pasting the paths between text files.